For honest and ethical appraisals, rely on Mitchell Real Estate Appraisals

-Appraising is generally a long term career.
-The rigors of becoming a licensed appraiser have become more difficult than ever before.
-That's why it goes without question in this day and age that real estate appraisal can unquestionably be called a profession rather than a trade.
-In our field, as with any profession, we are bound by ethical considerations.
+Appraising is a profession, and appraisers are professionals.
+Requirements to become a licensed appraiser have become more difficult than ever in the past.
+That's why it goes without question these days that real estate appraisal can certainly be dubbed a profession rather than a trade.
+As with any profession we have a strict ethical code.

-Mitchell Real Estate Appraisals has worked hard for its track record for providing competent and ethically superior appraisals.
-Contact us today to learn more.
+Mitchell Real Estate Appraisals has worked hard for its track record for completing competent and ethically superior appraisals.
+To learn more Contact us

-Appraisers will often be required to consider the interests of third parties, including homeowners, both buyers and sellers, or others.
-Generally the third parties are clearly defined in the appraisal report.
-An appraiser's fiduciary roll is restricted to those third parties who the appraiser is aware of, based on the scope of work or other written parameters of the assignment.
+There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, including homeowners, buyers and sellers, or others.
+Normally the third parties are explicitly defined in the appraisal report.
+An appraiser's fiduciary roll is restricted to those third parties who the appraiser is aware of, based on the scope of work or other things in the framework of the job.

-There are also ethical standards that have nothing to do with whom we share information.
-For example, appraisers must be able to produce their work files for at least five years - something else Mitchell Real Estate Appraisals makes a part of their standard routine.
+There are also ethical standards that have nothing to do with clients and others.
+For example, appraisers must backup their work files for at least five years - at Mitchell Real Estate Appraisals you can rest assured that we abide by that rule.

-We meet or beat the industry standards and mandates set in place for professional behavior.
-We refuse to accept anything less from ourselves.
-We have a responsibility not to do assignments on contingency fees.
-That is, we are not able to agree to do an appraisal report and get paid only if the loan closes.
+We require the highest ethical standards possible from ourselves.
+Working on orders that contingency fees is not something we can consider That is, we can't agree to do an appraisal report and get paid only if the loan closes.
 Another practice that's restricted is doing assignments on percentage fees.
-That is probably the appraisal industries biggest taboo, because it would tend to make appraisers increase the value of homes or properties to increase their fee.
-We set ourselves to a higher standard.
-Other unprofessional practices may be established by state law or professional societies that the appraiser belongs.
+That is perhaps the appraisal professions biggest no-no, because it would invite appraisal fraud since raising the estimate of the home would raise the fee.
+We don't do that.
+Other improper practices may be established by state law or professional organizations that the appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can be assured we are going above and beyond to provide an unbiased determination of the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines unethical behavior as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We diligently follow these rules to the letter which means you can be confident we are going above and beyond to objectively determine the home or property value.